 Adjourned Undertaking for Assaulting and Resisting Emergency Worker on Duty

-Shaun Pascoe provided legal representation at the Heidelberg Magistrates’ Court on the charges of
+We provided legal representation at the Heidelberg Magistrates’ Court on the charges of:

 The case proceeded as a plea of guilty to two charges of Resist Police under the Summary Offences Act rather than the more serious equivalent offences under the Crimes Act.
 Material was provided to the magistrate which evidenced the steps our client had taken towards his rehabilitation.
 This resulted in the magistrate commending our client for these actions.